Women's IFA Shield

 The Women's IFA Shield is a women's football cup competition organised by the Indian Football Association in West Bengal.
 The inaugural edition was held in 2023 and was won by East Bengal.

 Formation

 This tournament started on 25 May 2023 with six teams participating in the inaugural edition.
-The matches will be held at Tehatta Stadium in Tehatta and Krishnanagar Stadium, Krishnanagar in the Nadia district.
+The matches were held at Tehatta Stadium in Tehatta and Krishnanagar Stadium, Krishnanagar in the Nadia district.
 The first match was played between East Bengal and Nadia DSA.